Nexosis/nexosis.github.io/_tutorials/beijingpm25.md

 dotnet run AirQuality --results --database=aqi.sqlite3 -id="015d31bb-b5f7-490d-8c72-e3e4bf29c9ab"
 ```

-Note that the session id given in the command line is also the the id reported in the output of creating the session.
+Note that the session ID given in the command line is also the the ID reported in the output of creating the session.

 -----